vdclab/vdclab-wiki/SyntTax.md

 - Genes are clickable and link to NCBI.

 ## Ease of use

 - Enter your protein sequence and choose your genomes.
 - Genome selection is tidious.
-- Genomic view are colored by fnctions.
+- Genomic view are colored by functions.
 - Image can be exported in PDF.
 - Results table can be exported in CSV.